maquadir/ImageScraping/README.md

 - Montserrat Font styling for texts

 ### Check Network Connection
-We check if phone is connected to internet.
+We check if the phone is connected to internet.
 If not we display a toast message.

            private fun isNetworkConnected(): Boolean {
                   val cm =